Administrative divisions of Virginia: Potential political subdivisions

 State statute provides that when multiple local governments consolidate, existing political subdivisions may continue in existence as townships (not to be confused with civil townships in some states), tier-cities, or shires.
 However, none have yet been created.

+Abolished political subdivisions

+The 1870 Constitution of Virginia required the division of counties into townships, but an amendment in 1874 converted those townships into magisterial districts.

 Relationships, regional cooperation

 Various political subdivisions may do business with each other and the state and federal government in a manner similar to private individuals, limited partnerships, and corporations, with the notable exception that some restrictions may apply with regards to public information, competitive bidding, personal use of government-owned property, vehicles, resources, etc.

 In recent years, Virginia has tried to encourage regional cooperation among localities.
 Special favorable funding for regional jails has been one area were incentives have encouraged such efforts.
 However, Virginia's annexation laws and past experiences have long been felt by many leaders to be a barrier to regional cooperation among localities.

 Annexations, alternatives

 Expansion of borders through annexation suits against neighboring counties and incorporated towns has long been a method available to the independent cities to grow, with incorporated towns also able to take such actions against counties.
-Since the years of the Byrd Organization, state funding formulas have tended to favor rural areas, and growth through annexation was seen as a counter-measure financially by many cities and towns.
+Since the years of the Byrd Organization, state funding formulas have tended to favor rural areas, and growth through annexation was seen as a countermeasure financially by many cities and towns.
 However, such actions are often controversial and in some cases, have resulted in protracted and costly legal proceedings.
 They also often leave residents of an annexed area feeling that they had no say in the process.